johnbiundo/dev.to-articles/blog-posts/modules-concepts/modules-concepts.md

 With static modules, these appear in the `@Module()` decorator property.
 With dynamic modules, they're returned from a static factory function.
 Otherwise, all of the concepts for how *injectables*, *providers*, and *modules* interact apply to both types of modules.

-Note however, that if you think carefully about it, dynamic modules enable a sort of *nesting* that is otherwise not possible.
+There is, however, one interesting difference.
+If you think carefully about it, dynamic modules enable a sort of *nesting* that is otherwise not possible.
 For example, take a look at this construct (taken from my [Asynchronous options providers article]()):

 ```typescript
 @Module({